Chinese Masterpieces

 the Northern Song Dynasty

 This exceptionally crafted N. Song Dynasty Ru-ware brush washer, characterized by its olive green glaze, exemplifies the artistry associated with imperial tribute ware.
 Designed explicitly for the Emperor and his Court, this brush washer features a fire-gilded copper band encircling the rim, which has undergone minimal cleaning and exhibits corrosion in the form of layered reddish cuprite and greenish malachite.
-Accompanying microscopic analysis has conclusively demonstrated the absence of agate within the glaze, while the gilded copper band reveals discernible cuprite and malachite corrosion—indicators of its considerable age and more reliable than thermoluminescence testing for authenticating artifacts, thus providing assurance that it cannot be replicated.
+Accompanying microscopic analysis has conclusively demonstrated the absence of agate within the glaze, while the gilded copper band reveals discernible cuprite and malachite corrosion—indicators of its considerable age and more reliable than thermoluminescence testing for authenticating artifacts, thus assuring that it cannot be replicated.
 The piece boasts an olive green glaze with a refined crackle finish, and the glaze itself presents a smooth texture, affirming the absence of agate.
 Additionally, the underside of the brush washer features five diminutive spur marks, each approximately the size of a sesame seed.
 The dimensions of this notable artifact are approximately 7 inches in diameter.
 This particular brush washer is a significant remnant of Emperor Huizong's collection of Northern Song Imperial Ru ware. ppjrs

 (click image to enlarge)